dc-nrx/SampleTextParser/README.md

 # App Overview

 The app is organized into various sub-libraries for modular functionality.
+It contains a single scene `WordsFrequencyVC`, which (as the name suggests) shows word frequences in the input string/file.
+Various sorting options are supported.

+Each significant public (and sometimes private) type & method is documented, so please refer to the documentation for details.
+Each submodule also have a `readme` file containing basic overview of it's role and contents.

 ## Sub-Libraries